7 Ayurvedic Smoothie Recipes by Body Type

 - Squeeze of lemon

-Method: Blend everything except honey until smooth.
-Let cool to warm (not hot) temperature, then stir in honey.
+Method: Blend everything except the honey until smooth.
+Let it cool to warm (not hot).
+Stir in honey.

-Why it works: Light greens, ginger, and turmeric are all Kapha-reducing.
-Raw honey (never heated above body temperature in Ayurveda) is one of the few sweeteners considered beneficial for Kapha.
+Why it works: Light greens, ginger and turmeric are all Kapha-reducing.
+Raw honey (never heated above body temperature in Ayurveda) is one of the few sweeteners considered good for Kapha.

 6. Spiced Berry Boost